 Opportunities for enrichment outside of the classroom include activities sponsored by the History Club and Phi Alpha Theta (the national honor society in History).
 The department participates in the Annual Division Conference on campus as well as attendance and presentations at conferences off campus..

 Student majoring within the History and Political Science Department complete a professional experience segment such as an internship, senior thesis, or student teaching.
 This experience is usually scheduled for the junior or senior year.
 Locations are offered at a variety of settings and are based on your career goals.

-HISTORY
+HISTORY MA JOR

+Credits requir Academic Year 2 2015-2 2016

 Course Code Course Title Credits Gr Cr Tm

-HIS 106 or World Civilization I or 3
+HIS 106 or HIS 107 World Civilization I or World Civilization II 3

-HIS 107 World Civilization II 5

-HIS 153 or United States History I or 2

-HIS 154 United States History II 3
+HIS 153 or HIS 154 United States History I or United States History II 3

 HIS 355 20th Century United States 3

 HIS 485 Historiography and Historical Methods 3

 HIS 498 or Internship or 2-4

 HIS 499 Senior Thesis 3

 Choose one course from the following:

 HIS 260 Latin America: History and Culture 3